 The ACE Ask A Tech Question, Spring/Summer 2016.
-"I've been told that spring and summer driving are the most dangerous for teens.
+"I've been told that spring and summer driving is the most dangerous for teens.
 Can you tell me why the spring and summer seasons are so dangerous?"

 Answer: "Great question and very timely!
 Teens are more at risk due to their inexperience on the roads in direct relationship to the increased number of vehicles that inhabit our roads and highways during the spring and summer seasons.
 As things warm up and roads are free of snow and ice, more and more vehicles crowd our streets, making driving more complicated and at times, much more dangerous."

 As AAA reports, 'the average number of deaths from crashes involving teen drivers ages 16-19 increased by 16% per day compared to other days of the year.'
 To help keep your teen driver safe, please see this article from the Deseret News published June 3, 2016.
 The article is full of tips to keep your teen driver safe.